tbfrobinson/project2/readme.md

 ## User stories:
-- what the fuck is this thing
+- what the frick is this thing
 - why did that guy intrurrupt me
 - where did my discussion from 4 days ago go?
 - this idea is needlessly overcomplicated :)